toyobayashi/emnapi/packages/emnapi/README.md

      hello.c
 ```

 Use the output js in html.
+To initialize emnapi, you need to import the emnapi runtime to create a `Context` by `createContext` first, then call `Module.emnapiInit` after emscripten runtime initialized.
+Each context owns isolated Node-API object such as `napi_env`, `napi_value`, `napi_ref`.
+If you have multiple emnapi modules, you should reuse the same `Context` across them. `Module.emnapiInit` only do initialization once, it will always return the same binding exports after successfully initialized.

 ```html
 <script src="node_modules/@tybys/emnapi-runtime/dist/emnapi.min.js"></script>